 PTSD: National Center for PTSD

-Whether or not someone has PTSD, grief can be challenging.
-Although there may be common emotions or memorial traditions, there is no "right way" of grieving.
-About 1 of every 10 people will experience grief in ways that feel more intense or last longer than expected; and, this is more common for people who have PTSD.
-These articles explain common grief reactions and self-care strategies.
+Grief can be hard to manage.
+There may be common emotions or memorial traditions, but there is no "right way" to grieve.
+Some people feel grief in ways that are more intense or last longer than expected.
+If you have PTSD, it's more common to have strong grief reactions.
+The articles in this section explain common grief reactions and ways to care for yourself.

 - Grief: Different Reactions and Timelines in the Aftermath of Loss